 Remove everything that comes out.
 Wrap all parts well and tape them together so they don't shift and rattle.

 Screw in the levelling rollers; tape the doors shut; tape the electric cord to the cabinet.
-When you get to your new home, put everything back, and refer to page 4.
-Don't forget to reconnect the water supply line if you have an ice maker.
+When you get to your new home, put everything back, level the refrigerator, reconnect the water supply and refer to page 4.